jayminwest/Teach-Niche/README.md

    npm install
    ```

-3. **Set up environment variables**: Create a `.env` file in the root directory and add the necessary environment variables as shown in `.env.example`.
+3. **Set up environment variables**: Create a `.env` file in the root directory and add the necessary environment variables as shown in `.env.template`.

 4. **Run the development server**:
    ```bash